sebastianchristopher/Java8OCANotes/README.md

 * *the rules are the same for static and non-static variables*
 > The nonprivate static variables and methods are inherited by derived classes.
 The static members aren’t involved in runtime polymorphism.
 You can’t override the static members in a derived class, but you can redefine them.
 ### Abstract Classes
-* abstract classes allow you to create a blueprint parent class, for other classes to extend, without hacing to implement any of the methods in the parent class
+* abstract classes allow you to create a blueprint parent class, for other classes to extend, without having to implement any of the methods in the parent class
 * abstract classes cannot be instantiated
 * abstract methods have no implementation in the class they are declared in
 ```java